 A new commentary published in “Science” warns of the alarming loss of old-growth forests in Europe, which continue to disappear despite protection commitments made in the EU Biodiversity Strategy.
 The commentary is authored by an international team of scientists, including three researchers active in SUPERB: Martin Mikoláš, Miroslav Svoboda (Czech University of Life Sciences Prague) and Bart Muys (KU Leuven).

 According to the researchers, a key barrier to better protection is the incomplete identification of many old-growth forests.
-They argue that comprehensive mapping of old-growth forests – and an immediate moratorium on logging where these are most likely to occur – is urgently required.
+They argue that comprehensive mapping of old-growth forests – and an immediate moratorium on logging where these are most likely to occur – are urgently required.

 Old-growth forests are under high and rising pressure in many parts of the world, including Europe.
 In most EU countries, very few old-growth forests remain and they are typically small and isolated.
 While the EU Biodiversity Strategy for 2030 mandates their legal protection, old-growth forests loss continues unabated.